Adolfo Constanzo: Documentaries

 The Discovery Channel series Most Evil, by Dr. Michael Stone, profiled Constanzo in the 10th episode ("Cult Leaders") of the second season.
 Constanzo's "evil level" was 22, the highest.

 Constanzo was also profiled in the documentary Instinto Asesino, which aired on Discovery en Español in 2010.
 The episode was entitled "El Padrino".

 On July 13, 2013, the Investigation Discovery Channel profiled this crime in its Poisoned Passions series.
 The episode is titled "Sacrificial Evil".
 Constanzo was portrayed by actor Aldo Uribe.

 On March 1, 2018, the ID Channel series Pandora's Box: Unleashing Evil portrayed the crimes in an episode entitled "The Devil's Ranch".

-Pop culture

-The song "Sacrificial Shack" by the band Pain Teens is sung from the point of view of a cult member who confesses his crimes to the police after he is captured, taking the police to the Constanzo's ranch for an explanatory tour.